json-api/json-api/_format/1.1/index.md

 The rules for profile usage are dictated by [RFC 6906](https://tools.ietf.org/html/rfc6906).

-A profile **MAY** define document members, query parameters, and processing rules that are reserved for implementors.
+A profile **MAY** define document members and processing rules that are reserved for implementors.

 A profile **MUST NOT** define any query parameters.